DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - Crisis management involves handling the overall strategy and high-level decisions during a crisis or disaster.
 It focuses on managing the organization's response at a strategic level, ensuring that the organization can navigate through the crisis effectively and make decisions that align with its long-term goals and survival.

 [6.4](#6.4) Analyze test output and generate report (OSG-9 Chpt 15)
-- Step 1: review and understand the data
+- 💥Step 1: review and understand the data
     - The goal of the analysis process is to proceed logically from facts to actionable info
     - A list of vulns and policy exceptions is of little value to business leaders unless it's used in context, so once all results have been analyzed, you're ready to start writing the official report
-- Step 2: determine the business impact of those facts
+- 💥Step 2: determine the business impact of those facts
     - Ask "so what?"
-- Step 3: determine what is actionable
+- 💥Step 3: determine what is actionable
     - The analysis process leads to valuable results only if they are actionable
 - 6.4.1 Remediation
     - Rather than software defects, most vulnerabilities in average orgs come from misconfigured systems, inadequate policies, unsound business processes, or unaware staff
     - Vuln remediation should include all stakeholders, not just IT